Medical Marijuana Certification Program

 Speak to your provider for other treatment alternatives.
 Even though you were denied from our medical marijuana program, you may still become a primary care patient of ours if you are located in New York State.

 Cross Valley Health & Medicine providers can only issue medical marijuana certifications to medically qualified patients within New York State only.
-The certification process can be done all virtually with your provider.
-Please note that depending on the length of certification generated (3 months, 6 months or 1 year) that each certification is valid up to one (1) full calendar year.
+The certification process can be done virtually, or in-person with your provider.
+Please note that depending on the length of certification generated (3 months, 6 months or 1 year) that each certification is valid for up to one (1) full calendar year.